University of Cambridge: Guide & Discussion Forum

 (All distances measured on gmaps pedometer)

-There are six accomodation blocks on-site:
+There are six accommodation blocks on-site:

-- 2 converted victorian houses called Barrmore (image) and Strathaird House (image)
+- 2 converted Victorian houses called Barrmore (image) and Strathaird House (image)

 - 4 new, purpose-built blocks called De Brye (image), Warburton hall (image), Bertram and Oldham Hall (image)